GoodforGod/simple-awslambda/README.md

 - **AwsLambdaRuntime** (Process requests as is)
 - **AwsLambdaGatewayRuntime** (Processes requests as [requests from AWS API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html) and respond in [AWS API Gateway format](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html))

-In case of migrating lambda from internal usage to *API Gateway* there no need to change rewrite any just change runtime.
+In case of migrating lambda from internal usage to *API Gateway* there no need to change rewrite any code just change runtime.

 #### Gradle